 In Nigeria, International Women's Day is observed in numerous ways, with various activities designed to both celebrate and empower women.
 Traditional observances include rallies, conferences, and public talks aimed at raising awareness about the plight of women in the country.
 Also, social media campaigns mushroom, with hashtags like #PressforProgress and #BalanceforBetter becoming popular.
 International Women's Day is celebrated annually on March 8.

-Facts about International Women's Day
+Top 10 Facts for 2026 International Women's Day in Nigeria

 In the News and Trending in Nigeria for International Women's Day